fchung12/deepl_sample/README.md

-# CNN Text Summarization trained using GAN
+# Text Summarization trained using GAN on CNN new dataset

 Generator Autoencoder Architecture<br>
 (Embedded input token is a BERT embedding)<br>